-The Kentucky Infrastructure Authority (KIA), which also provides some federal funds to local government entities, is administratively attached to DLG, and hereby adopts DLG's Title VI plan in its entirety.
-All references to "DLG" in this plan shall be interpreted to include KIA and its staff.
+The Kentucky Infrastructure Authority (KIA), and within it, the Office of Broadband Development (OBD), both of which also provide some federal funds to local government entities, are administratively attached to DLG, and hereby adopt DLG's Title VI plan in its entirety.
+All references to "DLG" in this plan shall be interpreted to include KIA and OBD.